TylerTemp/SaintsField/README.md

     *  `Guid`: the GUID of the target object.
 You should NOT use this unless you know what you are doing.
 *   `bool freeSign=false`:

-    `true` to allow to sign any object, and gives a message if the signed value does not match.
+    `true` to allow to assign any object, and gives a message if the signed value does not match.

-    `false` to only allow to sign matched object, and trying to prevent the change if it's illegal.
+    `false` to only allow to assign matched object, and trying to prevent the change if it's illegal.

 *   `bool customPicker=true`: use a custom object pick that only display objects which meet the requirements
 *   `Type compType`: the type of the component.
 It can be a component, or an object like `GameObject`, `Sprite`.
 The field will be this type.
 It can NOT be an interface
 *   `params Type[] requiredTypes`: a list of required components or interfaces you want.
 Only objects with all the types can be signed.
 *   AllowMultiple: No

-**Known Issue**: IMGUI, manually sign a null object by using Unity's default pick will sign an empty string instead of null.
+**Known Issue**: IMGUI, manually assign a null object by using Unity's default pick will assign an empty string instead of null.
 Use custom pick to avoid this inconsistency.

 ```csharp
 using SaintsField;